 Sure, Bradenton has plenty of boating opportunities but, if you don’t have a boat and still want to enjoy the Gulf of Mexico, there are 20 miles of beautiful beaches where you can do just that.
 Bradenton Beach, for example, has long fishing piers, wonderful sugar-sand that feels so good between your toes, and a lot of small shops and family-owned restaurants.
 It’s the perfect beach town!
 Manatee Public Beach and Coquina Beach are the same, and the sugar-sand stretches north or south as far as the eye can see.

 Con: The Cost of Living in Bradenton

 While not exorbitantly higher, the cost of living in Bradenton is about 3% higher than the national average.
 That includes things like gasoline, food, entertainment, dining out, and so forth.
 It’s not a major difference, however, and shouldn’t keep you from moving to this lovely city.

 Finally, the best pro on the list of pros and cons of living in Bradenton FL: the cost of housing in Bradenton, surprisingly, is about 18% lower than the national average.
 Also, there are no state income taxes in Florida, which goes for everyone living in Bradenton, and the sales tax is 6%, which is lower than many cities around the US.

 As you can see, there are plenty of excellent reasons to live in lovely Bradenton, Florida, and only a few drawbacks.
-If you’re just moving to the area and need self-storage, HideAway Storage has a wide variety of storage units available at very affordable prices.
+If you’re just moving to the area and need self storage in Bradenton, FL, Hide-Away Storage has a wide variety of storage units available at very affordable prices.
 Safe and secure, you can chat with one of our managers right now and, when you’re ready, reserve your storage unit online!
 (We’re also a great option for long-term Bradenton residents who desperately need some extra space!)